-Donna arrives in cinemas and on digital July 15th.
+Donna arrives in cinemas and on digital on July 15th.

 As Jay Bedwani’s intimate and joyous documentary opens, it’s clear that Donna has been thinking about the family she left behind all those years ago and the brothers and sisters who abandoned her.
 Do they still think about her?
 Do they know she is a Trans activist and local legend?
 Would they even care?
-Donna has lived alone for thirty years, but she is far from being melancholic; after all, her story is one of bravery, resilience and hope.
-It is the story of so many LGBTQ+ people who escaped their homes for a new life of freedom in the city, and it’s the story of a Trans uprising in 1966 in a small cafe that lit a flame of transformation.
+Donna has lived alone for thirty years, but she isn’t cynical; her story is one of bravery, resilience and hope.
+It is the story of so many LGBTQ+ people who escaped their homes for a new life of freedom in the city, and it’s the story of a Trans uprising in 1966 that lit a flame of transformation.

 READ MORE: HOMEBODY

 The result is a heartfelt, honest and uplifting portrait of a woman whose life reflects the journey the LGBTQ+ community has taken over the past fifty years and the journey still needed in trans equality and freedom.
 It’s a celebration of activism, rebirth and artistic expression, where the ghosts of those who fought for change line the streets, urging us to defend and fight for our trans brothers and sisters.
 But Donna’s journey is also one of healing and hope as she reunites with one of her sisters in an inspirational journey of reconciliation as the barriers of the past slowly begin to crumble.